ThatoneKurdishSE/pema-backend/README.md

-# P E M A
+# 𑁍 P E M A 𑁍

-Pema is a multilingual guided meditation mobile application.
+𑁍 Pema is a multilingual guided meditation mobile application.
 Keep reading to learn more about the application and how to run it on your machine!

-* Pema's mission:
+* 𑁍 Pema's mission:

-    To make mindfulness practices like meditations + journaling accessible to different people across different communities.
+   𑁍 To make mindfulness practices like meditations + journaling accessible to different
+    people across different communities.

-    The goal is to have the application running in English, Arabic, and Kurdish.
+   𑁍 Meditations are in English, Arabic, and Kurdish!

-    There will be guided meditations in the three languages + in future versions journaling tools + prompts.
+   𑁍 There will be guided meditations in the three languages + in future versions journaling tools + prompts.

-    This was initially my capstone project, however I am deeply passionate about this application + would like to keep working at it.
+   𑁍 This was initially my capstone project, however I am deeply passionate about this application + would like to keep working at it.

-# Techs used:
+# 𑁍 Techs used:

 - Ruby on Rails:
     - Authentication, which includes: